Click the flyer to expand

 The King Tides are the highest predicted high tides of the year, which occur in the spring and fall seasons.
 These tides typically occur a few times each year and can often cause flooding in coastal and low-lying areas.
 Severe flooding may result if King Tides coincide with poor weather conditions such as heavy rains, strong winds, or big waves.

-As per the National Oceanic and Atmospheric Administration’s tide predictions, King Tides will occur on the following dates this fall:
+As per the National Oceanic and Atmospheric Administration’s tide predictions, King Tides will occur next on the following dates:

 Residents are encouraged to use the National Oceanic and Atmospheric Administration’s Sea Level Rise Viewer.
 The map allows users to zoom into the overall Miami-Dade County area or your specific neighborhood.
-When you click on the “flood frequency tab” you will see areas in red that are vulnerable to King Tide flooding.
+When you click on the “High Tide Flooding” tab you will see areas in red that are vulnerable to King Tide flooding.

 Please take the following safety precautions to mitigate the effects of King Tides: